 If you are skilled in any additional programs that you think might be relevant to that particular role, you should consider adding them.
 According to Chevallier, you can “Go beyond pure design tools like Adobe and show that you also know marketing tools like Mailchimp or TweetDeck.
 These are complementary skills that will increase your value as a designer.”
 McDougall also adds that “If you have ‘crossover’ skills such as video editing, copywriting, or illustration, you should list them in the skills section of your resume, too.”

 With that in mind, you should be careful about how you add such skills to your resume.
 For the sake of scannability, you can organize the skills in categories such as marketing tools, coding languages, design tools, etc.

 9. Focus on the numbers

-It might be challenging for designers to zero in their work on hard data from thinking conceptually.
+It might be challenging for designers to zero in on their work on hard data by thinking conceptually.
 However, you should note that today’s hiring managers are more interested in the results that your work has shown.

 If your work is measurable, the better.
 You can include figures like sales statistics, fundraising figures, response rates, etc., that your design work has been able to pull during particular campaigns.
 This shows that you not only work to grab the attention of the target market, but you are also a results-oriented individual.